PIEPrivacy/PIEPrivacy/README.md

 $ ./RR_FS ../data/FS AL -1 [Testing Trace Length (1-5)]
 ```

-Then a testing trace without no obfuscation (testtraces_AL_RR-e-1-l[1-5].csv) is output in data/FS/.
+Then a testing trace with trace length 1 to 5 without obfuscation (testtraces_AL_RR-e-1-l[1-5].csv) is output in data/FS/.
 To use RR with privacy budget epsilon, change "-1" in the 4th argument to epsilon.

 Run the following commands.